profjjk/metronics-crm-webapp/README.md

 ---

 ## PROJECT SUMMARY
 A customized tool to digitize the company’s methods for organizing and tracking customers and service requests, and assist with inventory management.
-Built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with JWT authentication, app-wide state management via React Query, and deployed on AWS.
+Built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with JWT authentication, app-wide state management via React Query.

 <center>
 <img src="assets/demo.gif" width="60%" height="60%"/>